 Son of Something Farm is a small scale sustainable farm designed through Permaculture principles and Biointensive techniques.
-Located in the Sierra Nevada Foothills just north of Auburn and nestled along the Bear River.
-We specialize in high quality greens with our signature Son of Something Salad mixes.
+Located in the Sierra Nevada Foothills just north of Auburn and nestled along the picturesque Bear River.
+We specialize in high quality salad greens, micro-greens, heirloom tomatoes and baby root crops with our signature Son of Something Salad mixes.

 We grow with no pesticides and no chemicals.
 All of our crops are Non-GMO and we utilize little to no fossil fuels in the production of high quality foods.
-We hand harvest at the optimal time to bring you the freshest produce around.
+We are a hand powered farm and work with nature to grow the highest quality produce around.

 ***OPEN FOR THE 2017 SEASON***

 Nevada County Certified Growers Market

 Time: 8 am – 12:30 pm

 Dates: April 15 – November 18, 2017 (Select dates only – check our Facebook page)

 Dates: Please call or email to schedule a farm tour.

 Son of Something farm grew from the idea that growing food can change the world.
 Through the cultivation of locally grown food on a small scale a great impact can be made to the health of the people, the community and the natural resources.